broothie/qst/readme.md

 )
 ```

+Documentation for all available options can be found [here](https://pkg.go.dev/github.com/broothie/qst#Option).

 It can also be used to fire requests:
 ```go
 response, err := qst.Patch("http://example.com",     // Send PATCH request
     qst.Bearer("some-token-here"),                   // Authorization header